The Ultimate In Birding Tours

 • Day 4: Morning flight to Port Vila, then onward flight to Noumea in New Caledonia.
 Rendezvous with main tour arrivals.

-• NEW CALEDONIA & FIJI
+• NEW CALEDONIA, FIJI & SAMOA

 • Day 1: Evening tour start at Noumea on New Caledonia.